edeng/CodeEval/README.md

 CodeEval
 ========
 Problems I have solved from www.CodeEval.com primarily in Java and Python.
+You can also check out my solutions on the CodeEval website here!: http://www.codeeval.com/profile/edeng/

 ## Moderate
 **Longest Lines** - Finding the 'N' longest lines within a file	[[Java]](https://github.com/edeng/CodeEval/blob/master/Moderate/LongestLines.java)